julianromera/devel-6.x/README.md

 devel-6.x
 =========

-Drupal6 CMS - Devel Module w/ mods
+Drupal 6 CMS - Devel Module w/ Mods

 ###

-Visit projet's owner site for more details (see below) and read owner's Licence file LICENCE.txt for more info about the Licence https://drupal.org/project/devel
+Visit project owner's site for more details (see below) and read owner's Licence file: LICENCE.txt, for more info about the Licence https://drupal.org/project/devel